shakeel-faiz/FF/006/Jan15/Extract text from PDF File using Python.md

+This article will show you how to extract text from a PDF in Python using popular libraries like PyPDF and PyMuPDF.
+It will also provide sample code, sample files, and the output.

 ## Extract Text from PDF File Using Python

 In this article, we will let you know how to extract text from PDF file using Python.